ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

     Software build date:Wednesday, August 10, 2022 4:28:15 PM

-Launch A Mechanical server from command line
+Launch a Mechanical server from command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can launch Mechanical from the command line in server mode and then